thegetty/quire-docs/content/about/quire.md

 abstract: "Learn what Quire is, how it works, and whether it's right for you"
 ---

-Created by [Getty](https://www.getty.edu), Quire is a modern digital publishing tool that empowers people to create scholarly, visually rich publications in a variety of formats, including online, ebook, and print.
+Developed by [Getty](https://www.getty.edu), Quire is a modern digital publishing tool that empowers people to create scholarly, visually rich publications in a variety of formats, including online, ebook, and print.
+Quire offers an elegant and affordable publishing solution that doesn't require any proprietary software or long-term technology choices.

-Quire offers an elegant and affordable publishing solution.
-No matter the size or scale, an institution that publishes with Quire isn’t locked into proprietary software or a long-term technology choice.
-It is also not required to have staff with advanced technical skills.
-Quire was designed with its users in mind and is used both internally at Getty and externally by scholars, publishers, curators, developers, and digitally curious individuals.
+Quire is flexible and feature-rich.
+It can be used in its most basic configuration, or it can be customized, adapting to a vast array of use cases, from collection catalogues and research projects to online exhibitions, reports, and journal articles.

-Quire is also flexible and feature-rich.
-It can be used in its most basic configuration or can be heavily customized.
-It adapts to an endless number of use cases, from collection catalogues and research projects to online exhibitions, reports, and journal articles.
+Our community members represent a broad spectrum of institutions, both large and small, providing vital scholarship in the arts and sciences.
+In addition to being used at Getty, the Quire community includes a growing number of scholars, curators, editors, designers, and web developers, and the digitally curious.
+Individuals at all levels of technical experience are welcome, from content creators to developers.
+We provide tools and resources to empower and educate our community.

 <div class="action-button">